ergoplatform/ergodocs/docs/mining/index.md

 # Mining

-Ergo mining is based on [Autolykos](/mining/autolykos), an ASIC resistant Proof of Work algorithm written in Scala that runs cool and increases mining equipment longevity.
-Combined with the [eUTXO model](eutxo.md), this creates a highly efficient Proof of Work.
+Ergo mining is based on [Autolykos](/mining/autolykos), an ASIC-resistant Proof of Work algorithm written in Scala that runs cool and increases mining equipment longevity.
+Combined with the [eUTXO model](eutxo.md), this creates a highly efficient form of Proof of Work.

 Ergo had a fair launch with no premine, ICO or VC funding.